Shade, the Changing Man (Vertigo): Publication history

 The first issue of Shade, the Changing Man was published in July 1990.
 The series was part of DC's line of comics bearing an advisory "Suggested for Mature Readers" label on its cover, joining Hellblazer (1988–2013), Batman: The Killing Joke (1988), and The Sandman (1989–1996), among others.
 The series' first story arc was a lengthy, eighteen-issue tale called "The American Scream", detailing Shade's first adventures on Earth and his battle with the American Scream.

 The series was initially published with the traditional "DC Bullet" logo.
 In 1993, Berger started a new imprint for DC, Vertigo, to focus on publishing comics aimed at mature readers.
 Issue #33 (March 1993) was the first issue of Shade, the Changing Man published under the Vertigo imprint.
-Milligan has reportedly said he wanted the series to end after issue #50 (August 1994).
-However, it continued for another two years, ending with issue #70 (April 1996).
+Milligan has reportedly said he wanted the series to end after issue #50 (August 1994), but it continued for another two years, ending with issue #70 (April 1996).
 The series was popular in the United States and, according to Milligan, it sold well.

-Shade, the Changing Man is yet to be completely reprinted in trade paperback.
-Only issues #1 through #19 (which comprise "The American Scream" and a Christmas special) have been collected, through three separate books.
-The rest of the series (issues #20 to #70) has never been rereleased.